zphang/zphang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a researcher at OpenAI, working in Safety Systems.
+I am a researcher at OpenAI, working in the Safety Systems team.

 In terms of my research interests, I primarily work on transfer learning and natural language understanding with large-scale language models.